ashraf-kabir/task-manager-app/README.md

 ## Laravel Task Manager Application

- 1. user can add new task, edit, mark complete/incomplete and delete them
+ 1. User can add new task, edit, mark complete/incomplete and delete them
- 2. user can see the list of tasks
+ 2. User can see the list of tasks
- 3. user can change password
+ 3. User can change password
+ 4. Admin can add admin & regular users
+ 5. Admin can set user status active/inactive
+ 6. Every admin can have their own user group

 ## Project information
 1. Framework: Laravel ^7.0
 2. Database: MySQL

-## setup instructions
+## Setup Instructions

 `composer install`